whosonfirst/docker-whosonfirst-exportify/README.md

    create a target group with similar settings in the EC2 console it _won't_ be present.
 I have no idea why...

+To make matters even more confusing the auto-generated target group will specify port `80` (instead of port `8080`) for the load balancer (`whosonfirst-exportify-elb`) to route requests to but... for some reason that doesn't matter and traffic is happily sent to the right place.

 #### Service discovery

 Disable the `Enable service discovery integration` checkbox.

+### Finishing up

+At this point you can pretty much just use the defaults, clicking "okay" along the way and everything _should_ just work.
+Until it doesn't I guess.

 ## See also